Arvin Tolentino: National team career

 In his younger years, Tolentino played for the Philippines in numerous tournaments.
 He was a member of the RP U16 & U18 teams.
 In 2013, he played for the Philippines in the FIBA Asia 3x3 U18 Championship, along with Thirdy Ravena, Prince Rivero, and Kobe Paras.
 That same team also played in the 2013 FIBA 3x3 U18 World Championships.

 In 2022, Tolentino was one of the final cuts from the final Gilas Pilipinas roster for the fifth window of the FIBA World Cup 2023 Asian Qualifiers.

 Personal life

 Tolentino is married to Brandy Kramer, younger sister of former PBA player Doug Kramer.
-They have a daughter.
+They have two daughters.